MAKUTESA899/Python_Classes_and_Objects/README.md

 # Python Classes and Objects
-- Fill in your solutions in the files in the exercises folder
+- Fill in your solutions in the files in the <a name="exercises">exercises</a> folder

 ## Table of Contents